 Care of Red Raripila Mint

 Care of red raripila plants, as for all mint varieties, is fairly simple.
-Like all mint plants, red raripila plants are aggressive spreaders once established and should be planted either in pots or a confined area.
+Like all mint plants, red raripila plants are aggressive spreaders once established and should be planted either in pots or in a confined area.

 How to Use Red Raripila Mints